banzaicloud/koperator/ADOPTERS.md

 # Adopters
  This is a list of production adopters of Banzai Cloud's Kafka Operator (in alphabetical order):

-- Adobe Digital Marketing group is using the Kafka operator and the Zookeeper operator
+- Adobe Digital Marketing group is using the Kafka operator with the Zookeeper operator.

 - [Banzai Cloud](https://banzaicloud.com) is using the Kafka Operator to provision, configure and manage a secure, resilient and autoscaling production ready Apache Kafka for customers.